 Presenting another perspective would not be enough however, there had to be more “buy-in” from the students.
 Particularly the check-in/check-out students, one of my goals in being a teacher was to get to know my students on a personal level.
 A level that went beyond the classroom and would show these students that I really did care about them as students but as people as well, this started me thinking about starting to do home visits, with the approval of my cooperating teacher, I began to set up appointments with the check-in/check-out students.

 Although home visits certainly have some risks, I believe the benefits far outweigh the dangers.
 The United States government seems to agree as President Obama announced a proposal for the inclusion of home visitation fiscal support as part of his approach to comprehensive education (Lin and Bates.)
-There are several other benefits of home visits such as parent involvement increases’, seeing how a student lives provides in-sight to their organizational skills as well as showing the student and the family that you do care about their background, culture and ultimately them as human beings.
+Great!
+I did not know this and it will be helpful info when this assignment receives resistance from some faculty…There are several other benefits of home visits such as parent involvement increases’, seeing how a student lives provides in-sight to their organizational skills as well as showing the student and the family that you do care about their background, culture and ultimately them as human beings.
 One gets to see how they interact outside of school, with siblings, other adults, and how a teacher could use that information in their classroom to meet the students’ needs.
 When I saw these students at school it was in a negative connotation environment for them.
 Looking back now, was the check-in/check-out process affecting how I taught or treated these students?
 As Allen and Porter detail on page 128, “we assimilate, differentiate, and classify people into separate “groups” because it is more cognitively efficient.”

 An aspect of teaching that I don’t feel that I was very aware of at the time would be my own background and how my past experiences could possibly have a negative effect on my students.
-I came from a white, urban, middle-class background, was that effecting my students in some way?
+I came from a white, urban, middle-class background, was that affecting my students in some way?
 If I am expecting my students to “critically think” about two sides of an issue, was I doing the same?
 I felt knowing the background and culture of these students was very important.
 What type of community did they live in, what were some of their strengths that could be identified outside of school?
 I thought that actually going out into the field and seeing for myself was the best remedy. “most important to the value of teacher ethnography in education is the willingness and motivation to understand things from another’s point of view – a motivation to empathize with a different cultural group.”
 (Trumbull, p.
-104)Ken
+104)Ken, I think you got the hang of this.
+You are using voice, questioning, personal theory and lit to discuss this!